Members

 Dr Kennedy’s research focuses on the scale-up and dissemination of evidence-based physical activity programs in school and community settings.

-Dr Lau is Senior Lecturer and Research Lead at the Department of General Practice, Western Sydney University.
-She has extensive experience in Indigenous health research, communication, interprofessional collaboration, chronic disease management and service delivery research for the purpose of informing primary health care policy reform, particularly related to culturally and linguistically diverse (CALD) and disadvantaged population groups.
+Dr Lau is Associate Professor and Research Lead at the Department of General Practice, Western Sydney University.
+She has extensive experience in health service, Indigenous health, communication, interprofessional collaboration and chronic disease management research for the purpose of informing primary health care policy reform, particularly related to culturally and linguistically diverse (CALD) and disadvantaged population groups.

 Dr Liwan Liyanage has been a Senior Lecturer in Mathematics and Statistics at Western Sydney University.
 She has a strong passion to integrate statistics/operations and research/mathematics with data base, data management & IT skills to develop real time solutions for real life applications with a focus on providing decision support for decision making.